Self-Learning Threshold-Based Load Balancing: Learning the optimal threshold

-Theorem \ref{the: convergence of the threshold} does not provide any information about $\ell_{\eq}$ or $t_{\eq}$.
-Particularly, we would like to know how these values depend on $\alpha$, to set this parameter in a suitable manner.
-To shed some light on this matter, we first investigate the possible values of $\ell_{\eq}$.
-We provide lower and upper bounds, which are in turn used to obtain a criterion for setting $\alpha$.
+Theorem \ref{ch2-the: convergence of the threshold} does not provide any information about the equilibrium threshold value $\ell_{\eq}$ and the time $t_{\eq}$ required for the threshold to reach equilibrium.
+Particularly, we would like to know how these quantities depend on $\alpha$ to set this parameter in a suitable manner.
+In this section we study the possible values of $\ell_{\eq}$ and in the next section we investigate the possible values of $t_{\eq}$.
+The following proposition provides bounds for $\ell_{\eq}$ that will be used to set $\alpha$; the proof is given in Appendix \ref{ch2-app: proofs of various results}.